yogat3ch/writing/Dynamic Voting System.md

 Users may revoke their vote from any piece of legislation during the vote process at any point prior to the ratification decision at the conclusion of the vote period.

 #### Override
 In emergency circumstances such as natural disaster, threat of war, etc it may be necessary to bring legislation to vote with more immediacy than the next cycle in which it's **topic area** would have come up for vote.
 A piece of legislation can be flagged as Urgent.
-If flagged as urgent by a quorum of people in the layer of the political hierarchy
+If flagged as urgent by a quorum of people in the layer of the political hierarchy, it can be brought to vote in the current cycle, regardless of whether it matches the current **topic area**.

 ### Abstention